-The Company has leases over a range of assets including land and buildings, vehicles and IT equipment.
+The Company has leases over a range of assets including plant and equipment, land and buildings, vehicles and IT equipment.

 Information relating to the leases in place and associated balances and transactions are provided below.

 Terms and conditions of leases